CONCENTRATIONS OF REVENUES AND CREDIT RISK

 NOTE 4 - CONCENTRATIONS OF REVENUES AND CREDIT RISK

 We sell our products and services to companies in the chemical, plastics, and petroleum industries.
 We perform periodic credit evaluations of our customers and generally do not require collateral from our customers.
-For the year ended December 31, 2017, one customer accounted for 19.6% of petrochemical product revenue.
 For the year ended December 31, 2016, one customer accounted for 20.1% of petrochemical product revenue.
 For the year ended December 31, 2015, one customer accounted for 20.1% of petrochemical product revenue.
-The associated accounts receivable balances for those customers were approximately $5.8 million at December 31, 2017, and $5.1 million at December 31, 2016.
-The carrying amount of accounts receivable approximates fair value at December 31, 2017, and 2016.
+For the year ended December 31, 2014, two customers accounted for 23.2% and 10.5% of total revenue.
+The associated accounts receivable balances for those customers were approximately $5.1 million at December 31, 2016, $7.6 million at December 31, 2015, and $9.5 million and $1.6 million as of December 31, 2014.
+The carrying amount of accounts receivable approximates fair value at December 31, 2016.

 Accounts receivable serves as collateral for our amended and restated loan agreement (see Note 13).